JuliaFoerster/camelstartjava/README.md

 The first test uses a rest-template, the second test activates the Camel route through the main function 'MySpringBootRouter.java'.

+# Problem:
-### In the main function 'MySpringBootApplication.java' you will find two options on how to activate the route.
+In the main function 'MySpringBootApplication.java' you will find two options on how to activate the route.
 - Option 1 works perfectly fine for JUnit Testing.
 - Option 2 (now uncommented code) does not allow JUnit Testing.